grpc/grpc-go/examples/features/interceptor/README.md

 Refer to client-side stream interceptor section for detailed implementation explanation.

-To install the unary interceptor for a Server, configure `NewServer` with `ServerOption` [`StreamInterceptor`](https://godoc.org/google.golang.org/grpc#StreamInterceptor).
+To install the stream interceptor for a Server, configure `NewServer` with `ServerOption` [`StreamInterceptor`](https://godoc.org/google.golang.org/grpc#StreamInterceptor).